The Complete 2026 Guide to Record-Triggered Flows in Salesforce

 The migrate-to-Flow tool

 Salesforce ships Migrate to Flow to convert old Workflow Rules and Process Builders.
-It works for ~70% of cases cleanly.
-The 30% that need manual help:
+It works for roughly 70 percent of cases cleanly.
+The 30 percent that need manual help:

 - Cross-object field updates with custom logic

-- Workflow Rules with a custom field-update + outbound message combination
+- Workflow Rules with a custom field-update plus outbound message combination

-- Process Builders with conditional logic that doesn't translate 1:1 to Flow's branch model
+- Process Builders with conditional logic that does not translate 1:1 to Flow's branch model

-- Anything calling an Apex Action that doesn't have a clean Flow equivalent
+- Anything calling an Apex Action that does not have a clean Flow equivalent

-For the 30%, plan to rebuild manually rather than fight the converter.
-Then delete the originals — don't leave them disabled-but-present.
+For the 30 percent, plan to rebuild manually rather than fight the converter.
+Then delete the originals.
+Do not leave them disabled-but-present, because a disabled automation in Setup is one careless click away from becoming an enabled regression.

 Common mistakes